cisagov/ScubaGear/README.md

 ![SCuBA Architecture diagram](/images/scuba-architecture.png)
 The tool employs a three-step process:
 1. **Extract & Export**.
 In this step, we utilize the various PowerShell modules authored by Microsoft to export and serialize all the relevant settings into JSON.
 2. **Test & Record**.
 Compare the exported settings from the previous step with the configuration prescribed in the baselines.
 This is done using [OPA Rego](https://www.openpolicyagent.org/docs/latest/policy-language/#what-is-rego), a declarative query language for defining policy.
-OPA provides a ready-to-use policy engine executable and version v0.42.0 is already included in this repository.
-The code for the ScubaGear tool was tested against the included version of OPA.
+OPA provides a ready-to-use policy engine executable and version v0.42.0 is the minimum tested version the ScubaGear tool was tested against.
 To use a later version of the OPA policy engine, follow the instructions listed [here](https://www.openpolicyagent.org/docs/latest/#running-opa) and customize the `$OPAPath` variable described in the Usage section above.
 3. **Format & Report**.
 Package the data output by the OPA policy engine into a human-friendly HTML report.

 ## Repository Organization
 - `PowerShell` contains the code used to export the configuration settings from the M365 tenant and orchestrate the entire process from export through evaluation to report.
 The main PowerShell module manifest `ScubaGear.psd1` is located in the `PowerShell/ScubaGear` folder.
 - `Rego` holds the `.rego` files.
 Each Rego file audits against the desired state for each product, per the SCuBA M365 secure configuration baseline documents.
+- `baselines` contains the SCuBA M365 secure configuration baseline documents in Markdown format.
 - `Testing` contains code that is used during the development process to unit test Rego policies.

 ## Troubleshooting